na-na-hi/renget/archive/ProdiAgy.md

 ###### -> though i wouldnt recommend older guides as they are suboptimal now, old rentry owners who still havent updated: please delete your rentries as they can be misleading due to recent advances <-

 #### -> Wall of shame (will be removed once the world dadapts itself to iA3): <-
 ###### -> Every freak who spreads misinformation which makes people continue using shit settings.
-I know who you are "guide makers", you should of kept updating your guides, now they are all terribly outdated and people are still following them. <-
+I know who you are "guide makers", you should have kept updating your guides, by now they are all terribly outdated and yet people are still following them. <-
 ###### -> Everyone who still makes LoRas and defends them. <-
 ###### -> CivitAI for their trash website that breaks 24/7.
 Hopefully iA3 image embeds will fix that so we can post on boorus instead. <-
 ###### -> 4chan for being clueless yet still barking. <-